Managing I/O on TACC Resources

 Employing OOOPS may slow down your job significantly if your job has a lot of I/O.

-The OOOPS module is currently installed on TACC's Frontera and Stampede2 resources.
+The OOOPS module is currently installed on TACC's Frontera resource.

 Functions